Improving the lives of people living with Dravet Syndrome.

 Dravet Syndrome European Foundation was set up in 2014 by eight organisations in seven countries, aiming to jointly fight for a cure for this terrible disease.
 Since then, it has continued to support the birth of new local organisations and thus has gained new members.

 Dravet Syndrome European Federation (DSEF) is a federation of European organisations, active in the field of Dravet Syndrome and driven by patients and patients care givers.
 Together we have built a strong European community of people living with Dravet Syndrome.
 We are this community’s voice and, directly or indirectly, we fight against the impact of Dravet Syndrome.

 DSEF is a non-profit organisation, founded on 23 May 2014 in Madrid, Spain, and was officially registered in September in Brest, France.
-Our list of members, the Board of directors and our Statutes can be found on our About us page.

 Dravet syndrome, also known as Severe Myoclonic Epilepsy of Infancy (SMEI), is a rare and catastrophic form of intractable epilepsy that begins in infancy.
 Initial seizures are most often prolonged events and in the second year of life other seizure types begin to emerge.
 Development remains on track initially, with plateaus and a progressive decline typically beginning in the second year of life.
 Individuals with Dravet syndrome face a higher incidence of SUDEP (sudden unexplained death in epilepsy) and have associated conditions, which also need to be properly treated and managed.
 These conditions include: